aws-samples/aws-modernization-with-exasol/content/4_TransformationVisualization/36_QuicksightAndExasolVisualize.md

 Congratulations, you have created your first anaylsis in AWS QuickSight with different visualizations, filters and insights.
 You should see the benefit from defining datasets on the database instead of defining them within the client tool, regardless of the vendor.
-While we defined the <i>CITIES</i> table as a remote one using AWS Athena, we are using the <i>CITIES</i> table on the database when we augmented our analysis.
+While we defined the _CITIES_ table as a remote one using AWS Athena, we are using the _CITIES_ table on the database when we augmented our analysis.
 Feel free to create other visuals based on our simple sales model.
-If you have finished your work with AWS QuickSight let's continue to the next section and see how we can use an autmated <i>Machine Learning</i> approach with AWS SageMaker.
+If you have finished your work with AWS QuickSight let's continue to the next section and see how we can use an autmated _Machine Learning_ approach with AWS SageMaker.

 {{% notice warning%}}